-- 1. The Resident shall give the University notice at least thirty (30) calendar days in advance of the leave's anticipated start date if the need for leave is foreseeable.
-If the need for leave is not foreseeable, the Resident shall give the University notice as soon as practicable. - 2.
-Requests for FML must be made in accordance with the University's established procedures. - 3.
+- 5. Notice and Certification - a.
+The Resident shall give the University notice at least thirty (30) calendar days in advance of the leave's anticipated start date if the need for leave is foreseeable.
+If the need for leave is not foreseeable, the Resident shall give the University notice as soon as practicable. - b.
+Requests for FML must be made in accordance with the [UC Location's] established procedures. - c.
 As permitted by law, the University may require that the Resident's request for FML be supported by a written certification by the Resident's healthcare provider (when for the Resident's serious health condition) or the family member's healthcare provider (when for the family member's serious health condition).
-Failure to provide a required certification may result in delay of the leave until the required certification is received.

-F. Use of Paid Leave During FML
+Failure to provide a required certification may result in delay of the leave until the required certification is received. - 6.
+Use of Paid Leave During FML - a.
 FML is unpaid unless the Resident uses accumulated paid leave during FML as provided in this Section.
-All time taken off as FML, whether the Resident is using accumulated paid leave or taking unpaid leave, shall be deducted from the Resident's FML entitlement.

-- 1. A Resident on FML for their own serious health condition shall use accumulated sick leave in accordance with the University's disability plan.
-Residents not eligible for University disability benefits and who are not on leave due to a work-incurred injury or illness shall use all accumulated sick leave and accumulated vacation leave prior to taking FML without pay. - A Resident on FML to care for a family member with a serious health condition or on FML for Military Caregiver Leave must use their accumulated sick leave and accumulated vacation leave prior to taking FML without pay. - 3.
-A Resident on FML for parental bonding leave must exhaust their Paid Parental Leave (see Article 13.03, section (B)), and accumulated vacation leave prior to taking FML without pay. - 4.
-A Resident on FML for Qualifying Exigency Leave may use accumulated vacation time prior to taking FML without pay.
+All time taken off as FML, whether the Resident is using accumulated paid leave or taking unpaid leave, shall be deducted from the Resident's FML entitlement. - b.
+Resident on FML for their own serious health condition shall use accumulated sick leave in accordance with the University's disability plan.
+Residents not eligible for University disability benefits and who are not on leave due to a work-incurred injury or illness shall use all accumulated sick leave and accumulated vacation leave prior to taking FML without pay. - c.
+A Resident on FML to care for a family member with a serious health condition or on FML for Military Caregiver Leave must use their accumulated sick leave and accumulated vacation leave prior to taking FML without pay. - d.
+A Resident on FML for parental bonding leave must exhaust their Paid Parental Leave (see Section 13.09 sick leave), and accumulated vacation leave prior to taking FML without pay.

+- e.
+A Resident on FML for Qualifying Exigency Leave may use accumulated vacation time prior to taking FML without pay. - 7.
+Duration of Leave